Blessing Liman

 Blessing Liman (born 13 March 1984), is a Nigerian member of the Nigerian Air Force best known for being Nigeria's first female military pilot.

-Life
+Life and education

-Blessing Liman was born on 13 March 1984 in Zangon Kataf, Kaduna State, Northern Nigeria.
-Liman is a descent of Zangon Kataf Local Government Area of Kaduna State, Nigeria.
-Blessing Liman was an alumnus of the Nigerian College of Aviation Technology, she enlisted into the Nigerian Air Force in July 2011 and was commissioned on 9 December 2011.
+Blessing Liman was born on 13 March 1984 in Zangon Kataf, Kaduna State, Nigeria.
+Liman attended the Nigerian College of Aviation Technology, after which she enlisted into the Nigerian Air Force in July 2011 and was commissioned on 9 December 2011.
 On 27 April 2012, she made history by becoming Nigeria's first female combat pilot following the badge decoration ceremony of thirty flying officers by Chief of Air Staff, Air Marshal Mohammed Dikko Umar.

 She then said she was ready "to honor the trust that the nation has placed in [her]".
-Blessing Liman told the Weekly Trust that "women in the Air Force must be given opportunities because they have the potential to becom excellent pilots".
+Blessing Liman told the Weekly Trust that "women in the Air Force must be given opportunities because they have the potential to become excellent pilots".